The primary

 to provide students with a motivating

-.
+context for learning.
 These circumstances place children at risk of

 educational failure and place schools at the center of interconnected social